A proof of P!=NP: Abstract

 \section{Abstract}

-This work will show that $P \neq NP$ is provable in $\textsf{PA}$ and indeed even in $\textsf{EFA}$.
+This work will show that $P \neq NP$ is provable in $\textsf{PA}$ and indeed even in $\textsf{SEFA}$, an extension of $\textsf{EFA}$ which proves the totality of super-exponentiation.
 The opening section gives acknowledgements and the second section makes some introductory remarks.
-An outline of the overall proof-strategy is given in the third section.
+A discussion of which arithmetic theories are used is given in the third section, and an outline of the overall proof-strategy is given in the fourth section.
+The fifth section gives a complete presentation of every step in the argument for the purpose of proving the result in $\textsf{PA}$.

-A lemma stated in the third section and proved in the fourth section, serving as a lemma for $P\neq NP$, outlines a construction of an arithmetically definable sequence $\{\phi_{n}:n \in \omega\}$ of $\Pi^{0}_{2}$-sentences, which satisfy a number of properties and of which we can say, speaking roughly, that the growth in logical strength is ``as fast as possible", manifested in the fact that the total general recursive functions whose totality is asserted by the true $\Pi^{0}_{2}$-sentences in the sequence are cofinal growth-rate-wise in the set of all total general recursive functions.
+A lemma stated in the fourth section and proved in the fifth section outlines a construction of an arithmetically definable sequence $\{\phi_{n}:n \in \omega\}$ of $\Pi^{0}_{2}$-sentences which are each true in the standard model, which satisfy a number of properties, and of which we can say, speaking roughly, that the growth in logical strength is ``as fast as possible", manifested in the fact that the total general recursive functions whose totality is asserted by the $\Pi^{0}_{2}$-sentences in the sequence are cofinal growth-rate-wise in the set of all total general recursive functions.

-We then develop an argument which makes use of a sequence of sentences constructed from the preceding sequence by means of a certain somewhat involved construction, together with an application of the diagonal lemma.
-These sentences in this second sequence are inspired by Hugh Woodin's ``Tower of Hanoi" construction as outlined in his essay \cite{Woodin1998}.
+We then develop an argument, which makes use of a sequence of sentences constructed from the preceding sequence by means of a certain somewhat involved construction, together with an application of the diagonal lemma.
+These sentences in this second sequence are generalisations, broadly speaking, of Hugh Woodin's ``Tower of Hanoi" construction as outlined in his essay in Chapter 18 of \cite{Woodin1998}.
 The argument establishes the result that it is provable in $\mathsf{PA}$ that $P \neq NP$ (careful examination of this proof seems to show that $\Sigma^0_3$-induction arithmetic is sufficient).
-The fifth section shows how to establish the stronger claim that the result $P \neq NP$ is actually provable in $\mathsf{EFA}$.
+The final section shows how to establish the stronger claim that the result $P \neq NP$ is actually provable in $\mathsf{SEFA}$.

-In the sixth and final section of this work, we obtain a generalization of the key lemma mentioned above to the context of the language of set theory.